On the coupling of vector fields to the Gauss-Bonnet invariant: Introduction

-Although scalar fields have played a dominant role in inflationary cosmology, over the last decade it has been realized that vector fields may also have an important function provided their conformal symmetry is broken (see for instance \cite{Soda12,Dima10a,Maleknejad12} and references therein).
+Although scalar fields have played a dominant role in inflationary cosmology, over the last decade it has been realized that vector fields may also have an important function provided their conformal symmetry is broken (see for instance \cite{Soda12,Dima10a,Maleknejad12,DeFelice:2016yws,Heisenberg:2016wtr,Heisenberg:2018mxx,Heisenberg:2018vsk} and references therein).
 This breaking, which can be brought about by the introduction of a mass term, for example, allows the vector field to obtain a superhorizon spectrum of perturbations during inflation.
-In turn, this opens up the possibility that the vector field becomes a curvaton and contributes to the curvature perturbation \cite{Dimopoulos06,Dimopoulos08a,Dimopoulos08b,Dimopoulos09a,Dimopoulos09vu,Dimopoulos11,navarro13a,Karciauskas10as,Dimopoulos10xq}, for which the vector field must come to dominate (or nearly dominate) the energy density at a later epoch.
+In turn, this opens up the possibility that the vector field becomes a curvaton and contributes to the curvature perturbation \cite{Lyth:2001nq, Dimopoulos06, Dimopoulos08a, Dimopoulos08b, Dimopoulos09a, Dimopoulos09vu, Dimopoulos11, navarro13a, Karciauskas10as, Dimopoulos10xq}, for which the vector field must come to dominate (or nearly dominate) the energy density at a later epoch.
 However, the risk when considering the influence of vector fields in the cosmological dynamics is that, since they signal a preferred direction in space, they may result in an anisotropic expansion in excess of the current observational bounds.
-To quantify the anisotropy it is usual to parametrize the spectrum of the curvature perturbation as \cite{Ackerman07}
+To quantify the level of statistical anisotropy\footnote{We distinguish between background anisotropy from statistical anisotropy, given that the latter is perturbative in origin.} it is usual to parametrize the spectrum of the curvature perturbation as \cite{Ackerman07}